Skip to content

 Crabbing in river mouths and estuaries is tide-driven — crabs are most active during incoming (flood) tide, with catch rates dropping roughly an hour after high tide.
 SmartPot provides tide-aware alerts so the operator can time pulls to the productive window instead of guessing.

-Tide logic runs entirely on the phone app, not on the ESP32 firmware.
-The base station’s role is limited to relaying telemetry via BLE to the phone — the base station hardware has no tide awareness of its own.
+Tide and soak logic runs entirely on the deck tablet app, not on the ESP32 firmware.
+The base station’s role is limited to relaying telemetry via BLE to the tablet — the base station hardware has no harvest intelligence of its own.

 The data flow:

-1. Phone GPS fix — the app reads the operator’s current position (or the centroid of deployed pot positions)
+1. Tablet GPS fix — the app reads the operator’s current position (or the centroid of deployed pot positions)

 2. Station lookup — the app queries the NOAA CO-OPS Tides & Currents API for the nearest active reference station